VRHIKKY/VketCloudSDK_Documents/docs/troubleshooting/BuildError.en.md

 ![DeveloperToolConsole](img/DeveloperToolConsole.jpg)

-!!! caution "How to check HeliScript function errors while loading"
+!!! warning "How to check HeliScript function errors while loading"
     On SDK Ver13.4 and later versions, the [Debug Mode's](../WorldEditingTips/DebugMode.md) message window showing HeliScript errors during world loading has been omitted as part of UI adjustments.<br>
     If the world loading stops, please check if any errors are happening by opening the console tab on the browser's Developer Mode.<br>
     Please note that the debug message window will appear as previous SDK versions after world loading.